dj95/zjstatus/README.md

 In order to start using zjstatus you need to specify the widgets you'd like to use under the `format_left` and/or `format_right` configuration.
 Formatting can be done with `#[..]`, while widgets and properties are surrounded by `{..}`.
 The blank space between the left and the right part can be colored with `format_space`.

+The option `hide_frame_for_single_pane` will toggle the pane frames depending on how many panes (not plugin panes) are shown.
+This will effectively hide the frame border, when only one pane, like an editor, is shown.
+Pane frames are toggled as soon as there is another pane created.

 ### 🎨 Formatting and theming